Do you currently use PDFs or Excel documents to communicate instructions to your operators?

 Here is the three-part sequence we will cover:

 - Build a process flow diagram

-- Turn the diagram into a skeleton of a manufacturing app that follows the diagram
+- Turn the diagram into a skeleton of a frontline operation that follows the diagram

 - Add content to each step of the app